tip-org/tools-paper/paper.md

 TIP improves the ecosystem of inductive provers in two ways:

 * _Interoperability between provers_.
+  Almost all existing inductive theorem provers are incompatible.
+  They all use different input syntaxes but, more importantly, support entirely different sets of features.
+  \par
+  Most formats have their own particular foibles.
+For example, TPTP TFF does not support if-then-else so we must transform each function definition into a series of axioms.
+Our translations
+  \par
+  Although TIP is a variant of SMT-LIB, it looks quite different from "vanilla" SMT-LIB.
+In particular, most SMT solvers do not support polymorphism or higher-order functions and we must remove these features when translating TIP to SMT-LIB.
+  \par
+  Our tools automatically remove unsupported features when converting TIP to another format.
+Here is what our tool produces when asked to translate the `map` example to vanilla SMT-LIB.
+It has monomorphised the problem, used
+  \par
   We use TIP to convert our inductive benchmarks to various provers' input formats.
 TIP makes it possible to compare the strength of different provers and to transport problems between provers.